-This type of equipment is also referred to as biosafety cabinets or microbiological safety cabinets.
+These types of equipment are also referred to as biosafety cabinets or microbiological safety cabinets.
 When outfitted with glove systems (in the case of Class III biosafety cabinets), they are also called gloveboxes.
-There are various classes of biological safety cabinets, each defined by the required level of biosafety and containment as well as the required configuration of the cabinetry.

 The primary purpose of a biosafety cabinet is to protect the operator and the surrounding environment from biological contaminants and other hazardous materials.
-These cabinets are designed to provide various levels of protection.
-The proper class and type must be selected to match the need for the specific application and level of bio-containment required.
+There are various classes of biological safety cabinets, each defined by the required level of biosafety and containment as well as the required configuration of the cabinetry.
+The proper class and type is selected in accordance with the requirements for the specific application and level of bio-containment needed.

 Classes and Types of Biological Safety Cabinets (BSC)

-Class I BSCs provide personnel and environmental protection, but does not provide product protection.
-It is similar in terms of air movement to a chemical fume hood.
-However the Class I BSC has a HEPA filtration system that handles the air exiting the unit, providing protection for the environment.
+Class I BSCs provide personnel and environmental protection, but do not provide product protection.
+The Class I BSC is similar in terms of air movement to a chemical fume hood.
+However, unlike a chemical fume hood, the Class I BSC has a HEPA filtration system that handles the air exiting the unit, providing protection for the environment.

-Airflow is drawn into the front grille of the unit, providing personnel protection.
+With Class II cabinets, airflow is drawn into the front grille of the unit, providing personnel protection.
 In addition, the downward flow of HEPA-filtered air provides product protection by minimizing the chance of cross-contamination across the work surface of the hood.
-Exhaust air is passed through a certified HEPA filter.
-This provides particulate filtration to protect the environment.
+Exhaust air is passed through a certified HEPA filter to provide particulate filtration to protect the environment.

 The Class III BSC is a gas-tight enclosure with a non-opening view window.
-Access for passage of materials into the cabinet is through a dunk tank, that is accessible through the cabinet floor, or double-door pass-through box (e.g., an autoclave) that can be decontaminated between uses.
-Reversing that process allows materials to be safely removed from the cabinet.
-Gloves are attached to the unit, utilizing gas-tight ports.
-This allows the user to directly manipulate the materials inside the cabinet.
+Access for passage of materials into the cabinet is through a dunk tank, which is accessible through the cabinet floor, or through a double-door pass-through box (e.g., an autoclave sterilizer) that can be decontaminated between uses.
+Reversing the process allows materials to be safely removed from the cabinet.
+Gloves are attached to the unit, utilizing gas-tight ports, to allow users to directly manipulate the materials inside the cabinet.

-Biosafety Cabinets as Compared to Standard Clean Benches
+Biosafety Cabinets Compared to Standard Clean Benches